Some general information

 Fully operational brakes both front and rear.

-Engine kill switch on handlebar.
+Operational engine kill switch on handlebar.

 Kickstand must be spring loaded and self-retaining — it must not be able to “accidentally” come down.
 If you have a set of stands we strongly recommend you zip tie the kickstand in place and if your bike has a kickstand kill switch this is even more necessary.